Borei-class submarine: Design

 Borei class includes a compact and integrated hydrodynamically efficient hull for reduced broadband noise and the first ever use of pump-jet propulsion on a Russian nuclear submarine.
 Russian news service TASS claimed the noise level is to be five times lower when compared to the third-generation nuclear-powered Akula-class submarines and two times lower than that of the U.S. Virginia-class submarines.
 The acoustic signature of Borei is significantly stealthier than that of the previous generations of Russian SSBNs, but it has been reported that their hydraulic pumps become noisier after a relatively short period of operation, reducing the stealth capabilities of the submarine.

 The Borei submarines are approximately 170 m long, 13 m in diameter, and have a maximum submerged speed of at least 46 km/h.
 They are equipped with a floating rescue chamber designed to fit in the whole crew.
-Smaller than the Typhoon class, the Boreis were initially reported to carry 12 missiles but are able to carry four more due to the decrease in mass of the 36-ton Bulava SLBM (a modified version of the Topol-M ICBM) over the originally proposed R-39UTTH Bark.
+Smaller than the Typhoon class, the Boreis were initially reported to carry 12 missiles but are able to carry 16 because the 36-ton Bulava SLBM (a modified version of the Topol-M ICBM) weighs less than the originally proposed R-39UTTH Bark.
 Cost was estimated in 2010 at some ₽23 billion (USD$734 million, equivalent to US$863 million in 2020 terms).
 In comparison the cost of an Ohio-class SSBN was around US$2 billion per boat (1997 prices, equivalent to over US$3 billion in 2020 terms).

 Each Borei is constructed with 1.3 million components and mechanisms.
-Its construction requires 17 thousand tons of metal which is 50% more than the Eiffel Tower.
+Its construction requires 17,000 tons of metal, which is 50% more than the Eiffel Tower.
 The total length of piping is 109 km and the length of wiring is 600 km.
 Ten thousand rubber plates cover the hull of the boat.

 Versions

 Project 955A (Borei-A)

 Units of the Project 955A include improved communication and detection systems, improved acoustic signature and have major structural changes such as addition of all moving rudders and vertical endplates to the hydroplanes for higher maneuverability, and a different sail geometry.
 Besides, they are equipped with hydraulic jets and improved screws that allow them to sail at nearly 30 knots while submerged with minimal noise.
-Although first reported to carry 20 Bulava SLBMs, the 955A will be armed with 16 SLBMs with 6-10 nuclear warheads atop each, just like the project 955 submarines.
+Although first reported to carry 20 Bulava SLBMs, the 955A will be armed with 16 SLBMs with 6 to 10 nuclear warheads atop each, just like the project 955 submarines.

 The contract for five modified 955A submarines was delayed several times due to price dispute between the Russian Defence Ministry and the United Shipbuilding Corporation.
 The contract was formally signed on 28 May 2012.

 The first 955A submarine, Knyaz Vladimir, was laid down on 30 July 2012, during a ceremony attended by the Russian President Vladimir Putin.
 Two additional project 955A submarines were laid down in 2014, one in late 2015, and one in late 2016.

+On 17 November 2017, the fourth Borei-class submarine and the first of the improved Project 955A, Knyaz Vladimir, was launched.